NCAR/finn/README.md

 Now new container `finn_testrestore` has it's own PostGIS database (stored in `pg_data2` on docker virtual machine).
 You can, for example, export the output (last part of `main_XXX.ipynb` to export output without running them.

 ### 9. Tidy up by removing intermediate or unneeded data

+The preprocessor accumurates intermediate data as files and also data in database.
+This section describes how to reclaim diskspace used by finn-preprocessor.

 #### 9.1 Removing intermediates as soon as code runs